twentyOne2x/attnmarkets-docs/pages/users/for-apps-daos-and-builders.md

 It behaves like a revolving facility in corporate banking, except that:

-- covenants are enforced by how revenues are routed through your revenue account.
+- Terms are enforced by how revenues are routed through your revenue account.

 For larger tickets or earlier-stage projects, this line can combine: